hyprwm/hyprland-wiki/pages/Hypr Ecosystem/hypridle.md

 Configuration is done via the config file at `~/.config/hypr/hypridle.conf`.
 A config file is required; hypridle won't run without one.
-To run hypridle edit `hyprland.conf` and add:
+To run hypridle at startup edit `hyprland.conf` and add:
 `exec-once = hypridle`.

 ### General